jordw/heftydb/README.md

 1. Be as fast and memory efficient as is feasible on the JVM.
 2. Provide a stable base on which to build new and interesting distributed storage systems.
 3. Provide detailed metrics about what is going on at every level of the stack.
-4. Have clean, understandable code that others with no database background can easily understand.
+4. Have clean, understandable code that others can learn from.

 ##Features